WisnuAnggoro/wisnuanggoro.github.io/_posts/2021-02-18-basic-docker-commands.md

 docker stop de9a6
 ```

 **NOTE:** `de9a6` is the container ID that we get by running `docker ps` command.
-We don't need to provide completed container ID, instead several different first character only.
+We don't need to provide completed container ID, instead the first few characters alone just so it is different from the other container ID on the host.

 After we stop the container and we run `docker ps -a` command, the container we've just stopped is appear as `Exited` state.